Animar123/Yash_BlueStampPorfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/orN371a4sUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-In my second milestone, I developed my own model and trained it in order to be able to recognize the difference between an iphone an an android phone.
-I utilzed a scrapper program that would download hundreds of images off the web and then label these images for the yolov5 program and roboflow model to train on.
+In my second milestone, I developed my own model and trained it in order to be able to recognize the difference between an iphone and an android phone.
+I utilized a scrapper program that would download hundreds of images off the web and then label these images for the yolov5 program and roboflow model to train on.
 I would then use these train models to create a computer vision program that can recognize the difference.

 ## Progress
 To train a computer model, the first thing that I need are images, lots of them.
 Small models need only a couple hundred images but larger computer vision models are trained on hundreds of thousands of images.
-Since it would take a long time to induviudaly download images of the internet I used a web scraper to this job for me.
-I can specify the amount of images I want to download for each quiery that I want to search.
+Since it would take a long time to individually download images from the internet I used a web scraper for this job for me.
+I can specify the amount of images I want to download for each query that I want to search.

 | **Search Quire** | **Number of images** |
 |:--:|:--:|